 The Ecclesiastical Vestment and Embroidery Guild of the Diocese of New Jersey came into being in the 1950’s under the artistic hand of Mrs. Florence L. Fluckinger, a member of St. Paul’s Episcopal Church in Westfield.
 She shared her skill of ecclesiastical embroidery with women representing churches of several denominations.
 Florence taught classes twice a month which were open to any interested person.
 Novices were trained without fee, which remains the same today.

 Churches and clergy may place an order for their vestments and /or altar needs.
 Patrons pay only for the cost of supplies plus a small donation.
 Thus, for a substantial saving, churches and clergy can obtain beautiful handmade embroidery in the same tradition that dates back to Medieval time.
+There were plenty of Children’s embroidery designs as well.
 The trained guild volunteers sew, embroider or make repairs depending on the work to be done.

 What We Do